 An individual member of Georgia Southwestern State University community, faculty, staff, student, or an organization may be issued an email account.
 This email account will remain valid so long as the individual is currently employed or enrolled at Georgia Southwestern State University.
 Retired employees may request to have their email accounts remain active after they leave GSW.
 Other employees that leave GSW may request to keep their accounts active for up to one year.
-Student email accounts are suspended one year after the start date of the last semester the student attended GSW classes.
+Student email accounts are suspended one year after last semester the student attended GSW classes.

 The proper use of the email account is ultimately the responsibility of the individual under whose name it has been assigned.
 Therefore, it is the user's responsibility to guard his/her password and not share his/her email account and password with others.

 All email is subject to disclosure under the Georgia Open Records Act and therefore any individual could at any time request to see copies of any or all of the e-mails on your computer.
 Users should exercise extreme caution in using email to communicate confidential or sensitive matters, and should not assume that email is private and confidential.
 It is especially important that users are careful to send messages only to the intended recipient(s).
 Particular care should be taken when using the "reply" command during email correspondence.